davidly/osc/samples/readme.md

+#Sample files for the app

-Sample files for the app
+Sample WAV files for testing the app.